Charlotte's Web (2006 film): Production

 This particular adaptation of Charlotte's Web was produced without any involvement from E. B. White's estate.
 It was the first film based on a book by E. B. White since 2001's The Trumpet of the Swan.

-Major shooting was completed in May 2005.
+The filming was completed in May 2005.
 It was filmed on location in Ballan, Victoria and suburbs in Melbourne.
 The fair scene in the story was filmed in Heidelberg in Melbourne at Heidelberg West Football Club's football ground.
 The school scenes were filmed at Spotswood Primary School.

-The talking-animal visual effects were done by various visual effect studios such as Rising Sun Pictures, Fuel International, Proof, Rhythm & Hues Studios (which also animated 1999's Stuart Little, another film based on an E. B. White book, as well as its 2002 sequel Stuart Little 2), Digital Pictures Iloura, Stan Winston Studio, and Tippett Studio.
+The talking-animal visual effects were done by various visual effect studios such as Rising Sun Pictures, Fuel International, Proof, Rhythm & Hues Studios (which also animated 1999's Stuart Little, another film based on an E. B. White book, as well as its 2002 sequel Stuart Little 2), Digital Pictures Iloura, Stan Winston Studios, and Tippett Studio.
 Many of the animals were live-action with the exception of Charlotte and Templeton.
 Much of the film was shot with a hybrid of live-action and CGI.
 The visual effects supervisor for the film was John Berton, who noted that a live-action version of Charlotte's Web has become much more practical in recent years due to advances in technology.
 Winick "was adamant" that Charlotte and Templeton should be realistic and not stylized, although they did give Charlotte almond-shaped eyes.
 John Dietz, visual effects supervisor for Rising Sun Pictures, notes that there was a debate over whether to give her a mouth and that in the end, they decided to have her chelicerae move in what he describes as being almost like a veil as if there were a mouth behind it.
-The software used for fur was “Furocious”, RenderMan was used for rendering and SoftImageXSI was used for modeling, rigging, and animation.
+The software used for fur was “Furocious”, RenderMan was used for rendering, and SoftImageXSI was used for modeling, rigging, and animation.